katie-co/wordpress-boilerplate/README.md

 # view all commands
 gulp --tasks
 ```

-Add vendor scripts to `gulpfile.js` (line 85), these are concatenated and output to `vendors/all.js`

 GitHub Actions will run `gulp build` task to generate compressed `style.css` file at each pull request